 Less than 1% of transfers are true emergencies requiring an ambulance.

 A baby can safely be born outside of the hospital between 37 and 42 weeks of pregnancy.
 If a woman enters spontaneous labor or requires a medical induction outside of this window, referral to a physician is required.

 Our $6,000 fee covers all prenatal visits, care during labor & birth, the birth assistant fee, and postpartum visits, including care for your baby.
 We ask that you make payments throughout your care and be paid in full by 37 weeks.

 Our fee does not include laboratory tests, ultrasounds, genetic screening, any post due date testing or hospitalizations.
 Your insurance can be billed directly by those facilities rendering this care.

-If you have insurance or health care coverage, you may contract with our billing service to bill your insurance company or health carrier directly.
+If you have insurance or health care coverage, you may contract with our billing service to bill your insurance company or health carrier directly for possible reimbursement.